QuePast/seedbox/README.md

-# FitGirl Torrents RSS Generator
+# FitGirl Repacks RSS Generator

-This script scrapes the FitGirl user page on 1337x.to, extracts magnet links directly from torrent pages, and generates an RSS feed that can be used with qBittorrent for automatic downloads.
+This script generates an RSS feed with magnet links for the latest FitGirl Repacks by parsing the official RSS feed from https://fitgirl-repacks.site/feed/.

 ## Features

-- Scrapes the FitGirl user page on 1337x.to
+- Uses the official FitGirl Repacks RSS feed
-- Extracts magnet links directly from torrent pages
+- Extracts magnet links directly from the feed content
-- Focuses only on the 10 most recent torrents
+- Focuses only on the 8 most recent game repacks
-- Stores torrent data in a JSON file for persistence
 - Creates an RSS feed with magnet links for qBittorrent
-- Respects the website by using random delays between requests
+- Automatically runs via GitHub Actions
+- Stateless design - no local storage needed

 ## Automated RSS Feed

-This script is automatically run every 30 minutes via GitHub Actions to provide an up-to-date RSS feed of the latest FitGirl torrents.
+This script is automatically run every 6 hours via GitHub Actions to provide an up-to-date RSS feed of the latest FitGirl repacks.

 ### Using the RSS Feed in qBittorrent